-- Specify that building permits for building projects can only be issued for landmarks and properties within Local Historic Districts unless a COA has been processed and issued by the Commission. - Add provisions that extend the Commission's COA design review authority to landmarks and Local Districts being considered for demolition by the Commission. - Add a precise definition on how non-contributing properties in Local Districts are treated and addressed in design review. - Provide a provision that describes in more detail what constitutes ordinary maintenance and minor and major changes. - Include a reference that the Commission may use the Secretary of the Interior's Standards for Rehabilitation and other design guidelines prepared by the Commission in order to conduct COA reviews for all Local Landmarks and properties within Local Districts. - Include additional details on what exterior architectural features windows, roofs, doors, decorative elements, porches, cornices, storefronts, for example - would be subject to design review. - Create a separate review process for cases of economic hardship for property alterations. - Insert language that explains what ordinary property maintenance actions that would not require a building permit would not be subject to the Commission's design review authority.
+- Specify that building permits for building projects can only be issued for landmarks and properties within Local Historic Districts unless a COA has been processed and issued by the Commission. - Add provisions that extend the Commission's COA design review authority to Landmarks and Local Districts being considered for demolition by the Commission. - Add a precise definition on how non-contributing properties in Local Districts are treated and addressed in design review. - Provide a provision that describes in more detail what constitutes ordinary maintenance and minor and major changes. - Include a reference that the Commission may use the Secretary of the Interior's Standards for Rehabilitation and other design guidelines prepared by the Commission in order to conduct COA reviews for all Local Landmarks and properties within Local Districts. - Include additional details on what exterior architectural features windows, roofs, doors, decorative elements, porches, cornices, storefronts, for example - would be subject to design review. - Create a separate review process for cases of economic hardship for property - Insert language that explains what ordinary property maintenance actions that would not require a building permit would not be subject to the Commission's design review authority. - Create a review process for vacant building permits and board-up permits.